GROMACS: Features

 GROMACS is operated via the command-line interface, and can use files for input and output.
 It provides calculation progress and estimated time of arrival (ETA) feedback, a trajectory viewer, and an extensive library for trajectory analysis.
 In addition, support for different force fields makes GROMACS very flexible.
 It can be executed in parallel, using Message Passing Interface (MPI) or threads.
 It contains a script to convert molecular coordinates from Protein Data Bank (PDB) files into the formats it uses internally.
 Once a configuration file for the simulation of several molecules (possibly including solvent) has been created, the simulation run (which can be time-consuming) produces a trajectory file, describing the movements of the atoms over time.
 That file can then be analyzed or visualized with several supplied tools.

-OpenCL and CUDA are possible for actual GPUs of AMD, Intel, and Nvidia with great acceleration against CPU based runs since Version 5 or higher.

-In Version 2021 OpenCL is deprecated and SYCL is in early new support.
+GROMACS has had GPU offload support since Version 4.5, originally limited to Nvidia GPUs.
+GPU support has been expanded and improved over the years, and, in Version 2023, GROMACS has CUDA, OpenCL, and SYCL backends for running on GPUs of AMD, Apple, Intel, and Nvidia, often with great acceleration compared to CPU.

 Easter eggs

-As of January 2010, GROMACS' source code contains approximately 400 alternative acronyms to GROMACS as jokes among the developers and biochemistry researchers.
+As of January 2010, GROMACS' source code contains approximately 400 alternative backronyms to GROMACS as jokes among the developers and biochemistry researchers.
 These include "Gromacs Runs On Most of All Computer Systems", "Gromacs Runs One Microsecond At Cannonball Speeds", "Good ROcking Metal Altar for Chronical Sinner", "Working on GRowing Old MAkes el Chrono Sweat", and "Great Red Owns Many ACres of Sand".
 They are randomly selected to possibly appear in GROMACS's output stream.
-In one instance, such an acronym caused offense.
+In one instance, such an bacronym, "Giving Russians Opium May Alter Current Situation", caused offense.